Children and Adolescent Sports Medicine

 A follow-up consultation to check on your child’s recovery after the weekend can be booked for the following week, along with surgery if needed

-What type of injuries can be treated at the Children and Adolescent Sports Medicine clinic?
+What type of injuries can be treated at the clinic?

 Our team of orthopaedic surgeons assess and treat a range of different sports and trauma injuries at the clinic, including: